-Even since J.R.R.
-Tolkien wrote the magisterial The Lord of the Rings trilogy, fantasy readers have been captivated by elves.
+Ever since J.R.R.
+Tolkien penned the magisterial The Lord of the Rings trilogy, fantasy enthusiasts have been entranced by elves.

 In either case, if you’re searching for fantasy books with elves, this is the list for you.